cpsusie/DotNetVault/README.md

 **Isolation of Protected Resources**: The need for programmer discipline is
 reduced:

 		1. programmers do not need to remember which mutexes protect which resources,

-		2. programmers cannot access the protected resource before they obtain the lock and cannot access any mutable state from the protected resource after releasing the lock, and
+		2. programmers cannot access the protected resource before they obtain the lock and cannot access any mutable state from the protected resource after releasing the lock,

+		3. for read-write vaults, if a readonly-lock is obtained, its readonly nature is enforced at compile time,

-		3. static analysis rules enforced by compilation errors emitted from the integrated Roslyn analyzer prevent references to mutable state from outside the protected resource from becoming part of the protected resource and prevent the leaking of references to mutable state inside the protected resource to the
+		4. static analysis rules enforced by compilation errors emitted from the integrated Roslyn analyzer prevent references to mutable state from outside the protected resource from becoming part of the protected resource and prevent the leaking of references to mutable state inside the protected resource to the